ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 ## List of Steps to follow in this part of the tutorial

 1. [Create folder structure](#setup) - clone git repo and create file structure for new transform
-1. [Implement DigestTransform](#DigestTransform)- core functionality for annotating documents
+1. [Implement AbstractTableTransform](#DigestTransform)- core functionality for annotating documents
-1. [Implement DigestConfiguration](#DigestConfiguration) - Configure and validate transform parameters
+1. [Implement TransformConfiguration](#DigestConfiguration) - Configure and validate transform parameters
-1. [Implement DigestRuntime](#DigestRuntime) - wires the transform to the runtime so it is correctly invoked
+1. [Implement PythonTransformRuntimeConfiguration](#DigestRuntime) - wires the transform to the runtime so it is correctly invoked
-1. [Implement ray.DigestRuntime](#RayRuntime) - extend the transform to scale up using ray
+1. [Implement RayTransformRuntimeConfiguration](#RayRuntime) - extend the transform to scale up using ray
 1. [Integrate with CI/CD](#cicd) - automate testing, integration and packaging
 1. [Develop Unit Test](#UnitTest) - get test data and write Unit Test
 1. [Create notebook](#notebook) - jupyter notebook showing how the transform can be invoked